Executive Clemency Office

 Note: Commutations may be granted with particular conditions attached.
 If granted with conditions, the offender will be subject to supervision, and violations of the conditions may result in arrest or revocation of the commutation.

-- A resident superior court judge conducts the review, then makes a recommendation to the Governor as to whether the sentence should be altered or commuted.
+- A resident superior court judge conducts the review, then recommends to the Governor whether the sentence should be altered or commuted.

 Clemency Application Guidelines

 The eligibility guidelines to petition for a commutation or pardon are listed below.
-The guidelines are at the discretion of the Governor's Executive Clemency Office, and are subject to change.
-They are not the only factors considered for clemency petitions.
-If you believe you are eligible, or would like help determining your eligibility, please contact the Governor's Executive Clemency Office.
+The guidelines were established at the discretion of the Governor's Executive Clemency Office, are subject to change, and are not the only factors considered for clemency petitions.
+If you believe you are eligible for an act of clemency, or would like help determining your eligibility, please contact the Governor's Executive Clemency Office.

-Once your eligibility is confirmed, a formal petition will be provided with detailed instructions.
+Once your eligibility is confirmed, a formal petition will be provided, along with detailed instructions.

 Commutations